 2017 ushered in a new philosophy on environmental protection, particularly at the federal level, where new EPA head Scott Pruitt introduced a "Back to Basics" program that cut funding and narrowed the focus of the agency, while putting more emphasis on protecting jobs in the traditional energy sector (Guillen).
 In the same year, the Pennsylvania Senate, as part of its package to fund the budget, put forth the idea of speeding up DEP permit reviews by outsourcing them to outside contractors (Hurdle).
-Mr. Pruitt resigned in July 2018, but the pursuit of rollbacks of EPA regulations continues under his replacement, Andrew Wheeler.
+Mr. Pruitt resigned in July 2018, but the pursuit of rollbacks of EPA regulations continued under his replacement, Andrew Wheeler.
+Regulations are being restored under the Biden administration by Michael Regan, who brings environmental justice to the fore.